Decoherence and the Reemergence of Coherence From a Superconducting "Horizon''

 We see in Fig.~\eqref{fig:tau_inv_vs_Mx_multiMy} that for multiple S sites on the spacer, the dephasing $\Gamma_{\phi}(E,\phi;M_{x})$ as a function of $M_{x}$ exhibits an approximate $1/M_{x}$ ($1/r$) trend.
-The spread among the different $M_{y}$ curves is a finite-size quantum size effect where the discrete mesoscopic spacer geometry modifies the interference pattern, producing geometry-dependent oscillations around the same decaying envelope.
-To suppress these quantum size fluctuations, we average over various S sites in Fig.~\ref{fig:avgMy_dephasing_A1} and find that the $M_{y}$-averaged dephasing $\overline{\Gamma}_{\phi}(E,\phi; M_{x})$ exhibits an approximate $1/M_{x}$ ($1/r$) trend, in qualitative agreement with the DSW decoherence scaling of $1/r^{3}$ \cite{danielsonBlackHolesDecohere2022,danielsonKillingHorizonsDecohere2023,grallaDecoherenceHorizonsGeneral2024,danielsonLocalDescriptionDecoherence2025}.
+The spread among the different $M_{y}$ curves is a quantum-size effect wherein the discrete waveguide modes of the mesoscopic spacer modulate the coupling of the superconductor to the ring, producing geometry-dependent oscillations around the same decaying envelope.
+We see that each $M_{y}$ curve exhibits an approximate $1/M_{x}$ ($1/r$) trend, in qualitative agreement with the DSW decoherence scaling of $1/r^{3}$ \cite{danielsonBlackHolesDecohere2022,danielsonKillingHorizonsDecohere2023,grallaDecoherenceHorizonsGeneral2024,danielsonLocalDescriptionDecoherence2025}.
 We note that the original DSW decoherence scaling arises in a three-dimensional geometry, whereas our model is effectively one-dimensional, so the corresponding distance dependence is naturally weaker.

 In the SN structure, $\Delta$ plays the role of an effective horizon for subgap modes: there are no propagating quasiparticle excitations in S for $\abs{E} < \Delta$ at $T=0$, while the influence of S on N is confined to a proximity layer of thickness $\xi \sim \hbar v_{F} / \Delta$ (the superconducting coherence length), which shrinks as $\Delta \to \infty$ \cite{blonderTransitionMetallicTunneling1982}.
 In this limit, a probe restricted to the normal region at distances $x \gg \xi$ effectively accesses only the reduced state of N, while subgap transport is governed by Andreev reflection, which implements electron-hole Bogoliubov mixing.
 In this sense, the proximity region plays the role of an analogue near-horizon (Rindler-like) region, while the gapped superconducting sector acts as the analogue black hole interior.